suoto/hdl_checker/README.md

 hdl_checker
 ```

-*Please note that this mode **does not use LSP to communicate**.
-Request/response
+*Please note that this mode **does not use LSP over http to communicate**.
-API is not yet available, but a reference implementation can be found in
+Request/response API is not yet available and is going to be deprecated in the
-[vim-hdl][vim-hdl]*
+future.
+A reference implementation can be found in [vim-hdl][vim-hdl]*

 ## Testing